AndreyMartishyn/Train-Reservation-SpringBoot/README.md

 ## Introduction

 Self-study project.
 You can check booking for certain route and buy ticket.
-Admin may change some parts of the route details
+Admin may change some parts of the route details.

 ## Functionality